Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Potential impacts on Canadians, including businesses

-These proposed changes would further improve public safety during the transportation of dangerous goods and also eliminate the need for many equivalency certificates, which are considered an administrative burden for Canadian businesses.
+These proposed regulations would further improve public safety during the transportation of dangerous goods and also eliminate the need for many equivalency certificates, which are considered an administrative burden for Canadian businesses.

 Regulatory cooperation efforts (domestic and international)